 The account recovery form is meant to be the last option to get you back into your account.
-If you haven’t tried resetting your password yet, first go to Forgotten password and other sign-in problems for troubleshooting suggestions.
+If you haven’t tried resetting your password yet, first go to When you can't sign in to your Microsoft account for troubleshooting suggestions.
 If, however, you can’t reset your password or an attacker changed your account settings, the recovery form gives you a chance to prove that you own your account.

 This article walks you through the account recovery process, and offers tips and tricks to help get you into your account as quickly as possible.